Frequently Asked Questions

 An OFE field coordinator then reviews the application and uses it as a basis for locating a placement.

 Foundation students will be placed in a generalist placement.
-Generalist placements should include a mix of both direct client clinical experiences and macro experiences.
+Generalist placements include a mix of both direct client clinical experiences and macro experiences.

 Q: Are field placement interview referrals made on a first-come, first-served basis?